 Introduction

 One major goal in ecology is to understand how trophic relationships vary over space and time, which is often done by quantifying an organism’s trophic position on a continuous scale.
 Stable isotope analysis is widely used to assess trophic position (Post 2002, Martínez del Rio et al. 2009).
-In particular, the ratio of stable isotopes of nitrogen (15N:14N, δ15N) is used to estimate trophic position (TP) of consumer organisms because of changes in the proportion of light to heavy nitrogen isotopes during trophic transfers from one trophic level to the next (DeNiro and Epstein 1981, Minagawa and Wada 1984), resulting in consumers having tissues enriched with the heavy isotope relative to their food resources.
-Such an approach can be used to quantify shifts in trophic structure from species invasions (Vander Zanden and Rasmussen 1999, Hickerson et al. 2019, Kirk et al. 2022) or to understand contaminant exposure or biomagnification (McHuron et al. 2018, Lepak et al. 2019).
+In particular, the ratio of stable isotopes of nitrogen (15N:14N, δ15N) is used to estimate trophic position (TP) of consumer organisms because of changes in the proportion of light to heavy nitrogen isotopes during trophic transfers from one trophic level to the next (DeNiro and Epstein 1981, Minagawa and Wada 1984).
+This difference in isotope transfer results in consumers having tissues enriched with the heavy isotope relative to their food resources.
+Stable isotope analysis can be used to quantify shifts in trophic structure from species invasions (Vander Zanden and Rasmussen 1999, Hickerson et al. 2019, Kirk et al. 2022) or to understand contaminant exposure or biomagnification (McHuron et al. 2018, Lepak et al. 2019).
 However, in aquatic ecosystems, large spatial variability in nitrogen isotope ratios at the base of local food webs can make comparisons of TP among sites or along environmental gradients problematic (Anderson and Cabana 2005, Barnes et al. 2008).

 Variability in δ15N values arises from natural (e.g., in situ denitrification and nitrogen fixation) and anthropogenic (i.e., land use) processes (Chappuis et al. 2017).
-Agricultural runoff, sewage treatment plants, or livestock manure increase denitrified components of nitrogen in the system through bacterial decomposition.
+Agricultural runoff, sewage effluent, or livestock manure increase denitrified components of nitrogen in the system through bacterial decomposition.
 When decomposing, bacteria preferentially use 14N over 15N when breaking down organic materials resulting in elevated δ15N values that enter the system and propagate up the food web (Di Lascio et al. 2013).
-In the Saint Lawrence lowlands in Quebec, Canada, primary consumer δ15N values increased up to 15 ‰ with regional nitrogen loading from synthetic fertilizers and manure from pig, chicken and cattle operations (Anderson and Cabana 2005).
+In the Saint Lawrence lowlands in Quebec, Canada, δ15N values of primary consumers increased up to 15 ‰ with regional nitrogen loading from synthetic fertilizers and manure from pig, chicken and cattle operations (Anderson and Cabana 2005).
 In contrast, watersheds in the northeastern United States dominated by natural forest cover exhibit variability in δ15N of primary consumers on the order of 2 ‰ (Mayer et al. 2002).
 In streams in northeastern Spain, δ15N values of basal resources are highest in human-impacted mainstem locations (Pastor et al. 2013), and anthropogenic land-use practices have been shown to increase δ15N values in lacustrine systems in Rhode Island (Lake et al. 2001) and boreal streams in south-central Sweden (Bergfur et al. 2009).
-Accordingly, comparing TP estimates among locations can lead to erroneous inferences of food web structure and trophic relationships.
+Accordingly, comparing TP estimates without correcting for these baseline differences in δ15N values among locations can lead to erroneous inferences of food web structure and trophic relationships.